 Question: In which exercise are you more likely to guess the winners right?
 Unless you're a top bracketologist, you're much more likely to be able to project a winner in the appropriations endgame.
 That's because Congress just negotiated itself more than $150 billion extra to spread among the 12 unfinished spending bills.
 The Pentagon already is promised at least $80 billion of that and domestic programs are guaranteed big hikes as well.
 In this game, almost everyone appears poised to score.

 Of course, some teams are repeat winners.
 Take, for example, the University of Kentucky, one of Senate Majority Leader Mitch McConnell’s (R-Ky.) alma maters.
 Although UCLA has the most titles with 11, Kentucky has eight national titles, including one it won in 2012.
-The University of Louisville, McConnell’s other alma mater, won it in 2013.
-And, just like his schools, McConnell—one of the lead negotiators on the new budget deal—is expected to do well again in the appropriations endgame.
+And, just like his school, McConnell—one of the lead negotiators on the new budget deal—is expected to do well again in the appropriations endgame.

 But Senate Minority Leader Charles Schumer (D-N.Y.), another key party to the budget deal, is no slouch, either.
 That said, you don’t have to be a Vegas expert to predict that both leaders—along with many other top lawmakers—may bring some special winnings home.
 Heard on the street: New York wants a multibillion dollar rail and transit project and Kentucky needs a billion-dollar bridge.